-The third season ended with Daniel and Johnny finally uniting, bringing their dojos together to see off the threat of long-time antagonist John Kreese and his nasty gang, and agreeing to settle matters, as ever, with a karate tournament.
+The demand for a fourth season as soon as possible is no doubt exacerbated with the dramatic fashion in which the third season ended: in the final episode long-time nemeses Daniel and Johnny finally united, bringing their dojos together to see off the threat of long-time antagonist John Kreese and his nasty gang.

-Following the finale, co-creator Josh Heald has revealed he always intended to have Johnny and Danny put their issues behind them and team up, but he’s confirmed it won’t all be plain sailing between the pair from here on out.
+And Heald revealed after the finale that he always intended to have Johnny and Danny put their issues behind them and team up, although he’s confirmed it won’t all be plain sailing between the pair from here on out.

 “They’re both very strong minded in their own philosophies, ideals and pasts.
 There does appear to be a very distinct battle ahead, a very clear boundary and set of circumstances that have brought them to this moment, but time will tell if history repeats itself and they fall back into old habits again, or if they’re going to be able to weather the storm and lean into each other to do the hard work of what it is to form a partnership.”